AnilDaoud/exp/_posts/2018-10-30-scraping-hk-pollution-2.markdown

 In this part we'll calculate the AQI using US EPA standard and display a few charts

+In the next post (?) let's try to explore the components of AQI to see where the pollution in HK comes from.

 Data downloaded from [HK EPD](https://cd.epic.epd.gov.hk/EPICDI/air/station/?lang=en)